MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-started/device-location.md

 ## Enable the location service

-You can either opt in to using the location service when you enroll devices into Microsoft Managed Desktop or you can turn the service on or off after enrollment.
+You can either opt in to using the location service when you enroll devices into the Microsoft Managed Desktop service or you can turn the service on or off after enrollment.

 ### Opt in during enrollment